TW - racism, potential shattering of parental illusions

 In Aotearoa NZ

 Classroom use of the temperaments is alive and well in Aotearoa NZ.
-The Federation of Rudolph Steiner Waldorf Schools in NZ curriculum guidelines say the following,
+The Federation of Rudolf Steiner Waldorf Schools in NZ curriculum guidelines say the following,

 “Teachers use the concept of the four temperaments, which were described by Steiner as the cornerstone of education, as a means to understand and work consciously with the behaviour and personalities of children.
 These temperaments: the choleric, phlegmatic, melancholic and sanguine, express personality and the characteristic way the child perceives and interacts with the world…Working with the temperaments is implicit in classroom organisation, behaviour management and the optimising of individual learning styles”.